behavioral-data/TSandLanguage/README.md

 ## Getting Data
 **If you're on the UW Klone cluster** then you just need to run `make data_on_klone`.
 This will link the `bdata` directory to the project folder.

 **If you're not on the UW cluter** you'll need to use the `huggingface-cli` to download the data.
-First, you'll need to be added to the `bdata` org on huggingface.
-You can request to join [here](https://huggingface.co/bdata).

-Then, install the CLI:
+First, install the CLI:
 ```
  pip install -U "huggingface_hub[cli]"
 ```